+High-performance Li-ion batteries are being increasingly used in EVs and other energy storage applications.
 The dominant Li-ion battery cathode chemistry used in EVs is nickel-manganese-cobalt ("NMC"), which accounts for nearly half of all Li-ion batteries produced, measured by megawatt hours ("MWh").
-The amount of these metals can vary within the NMC family, such as NMC811, which is 80% nickel, 10% manganese and 10% cobalt.
-With the rising battery raw material prices, battery companies are seeking to reduce the cost of the batteries and increasing the content of manganese, the least expensive of these battery metals, is gaining traction.
-As an example, of these manganese-rich chemistries, BASF announced plans to scale up production of NMC370 battery, containing 30% nickel, 70% manganese and no cobalt.
+The amount of these metals can vary within the NMC family, such as NMC811, which is 80% nickel, 10% manganese, and 10% cobalt.
+With rising battery metal prices, battery companies are seeking ways to reduce the cost of batteries.
+As the least expensive battery metal, increasing the manganese content in batteries is gaining traction.
+Both BASF and Umicore have announced plans to scale up production of manganese-rich chemistries, with BASF's NMC370 battery, containing 30% nickel, 70% manganese, and no cobalt.

 Additionally, high-purity manganese is now being added to lithium-iron-phosphate ("LFP") chemistries, creating a new family of lithium-manganese-iron-phosphate ("LMFP") chemistries with improved performance, with the manganese content of certain LMFP chemistries as high as 60%.
-Contemporary Amperex Technology Co., Limited ("CATL"), China's largest battery producer and Tesla's main battery supplier, have reported that they are planning to add manganese to their LFP chemistry, increasing the battery's voltage, thus boosting its energy density by up to 20%.
+Contemporary Amperex Technology Co., Limited ("CATL"), China's largest battery producer and Tesla's main battery supplier, has reported that they are planning to add manganese to their LFP chemistry, increasing the battery's voltage, thus boosting its energy density by up to 20%.

-In connection with the preparation of the Feasibility Study, the Company commissioned the independent research and consultancy firm of CPM Group to provide an HPEMM and HPMSM (collectively described as "High-Purity Manganese" or "HPM") product market outlook study for the Project as follows:
+In connection with the preparation of the Feasibility Study, the Company commissioned the independent research and consultancy firm CPM Group to provide an HPEMM and HPMSM (collectively described as "High-Purity Manganese" or "HPM") product market outlook study for the Project as follows:

 - The market for HPMSM and HPEMM is forecast to be radically transformed as a result of the 'EV revolution'.
-Most lithium-ion batteries that power electric vehicles are expected to use manganese in their cathodes and these manganese-containing battery chemistries are expected to dominate the battery market for the next two decades. - As a result, CPM Group expects the demand for high purity manganese to increase 13 times between 2021 and 2031 (from 90 kt to 1.1 million tonnes of Mn contained) and 50 times between 2021 and 2050 (to 4.5 million tonnes of Mn contained). - The total Mn market in 2022 was approximately 22 million tonnes, with Mn use currently dominated by the steel industry, however, high purity manganese suitable for the battery market makes up less than 0.5% of the global manganese market. - The bottleneck in supply of HPMSM and HPEMM is the lack of high-purity refining capacity.
+Most Li-ion batteries that power EVs are expected to use manganese in their cathodes and these manganese-containing battery chemistries are expected to dominate the battery market for the next two decades. - CPM Group expects the demand for high-purity manganese to increase 13 times between 2021 and 2031 (from 90 kt to 1.1 million tonnes of Mn contained) and 50 times between 2021 and 2050 (to 4.5 million tonnes of Mn contained). - The total Mn market in 2022 was approximately 22 million tonnes, with Mn use currently dominated by the steel industry, however, high-purity manganese suitable for the battery market makes up less than 0.5% of the global manganese market. - The bottleneck in supply of HPMSM and HPEMM is the lack of high-purity refining capacity.
 Known expansions and new projects are unable to satisfy this demand.
-CPM Group forecasts the 2031 deficit to be 475 kt Mn equivalent and if battery demand continues to grow as expected and no additional new projects come to the market, the deficit would increase to 1 million tonnes by 2037.
+CPM Group forecasts the 2031 deficit to be 475 kt Mn equivalent.
+If battery demand continues to grow as expected and no additional new projects come to the market, the deficit would increase to 1 million tonnes by 2037.

-Global High-Purity Manganese Forecasted Supply & Demand

-(thousand tonnes of Mn)
+Global High-Purity Manganese Forecasted Supply & Demand (thousand tonnes of Mn)

-- Probable: existing producer expansions or projects with Feasibility Studies. - (2) Possible: projects yet to produce Feasibility Studies.
+- (1) Probable: existing producer expansions or projects with Feasibility Studies. - (2) Possible: projects yet to produce Feasibility Studies.